Aryan-S-Gupta/CSSE3200-APP1-Help/Tutorial-1-helpful-steps.md

 git init
 ```

-This creates a `.git/` folder to track changes.
+This command creates a `.git/` folder to track changes in your project.

 ### B. Clone an Existing GitHub Repository